 The pathways meander through the naturally shaped small mounds of vegetation.
 The playground and resting areas are located between the mounds.
 All the surfaces and paths are designed so that the rainwater runs naturally to the vegetation areas.
 Next to the main route is a stormwater channel that collects the excess water from the surfaces and works as the flood route of the park.

 The eleven 4,2-meter-high steel structure pergolas that follow the main shapes of the park are reminiscences of the former industrial and fishing harbour of Kalasatama.
 The pergola structures create a human scale next to the high-rise towers.
 The steel meshes on the vertical and horizontal surfaces of the pergolas provide a base for the climber plants to grow on and they also provide protection from the wind.
-All the electrical infrastructure and lights of the park are integrated in the pergola structures as well as art lighting.
-Lighting matrixes with led lights are attached on the horizontal steel meshes.
-The art lighting follows the movement of the local wind and it moves calmly from one pergola to another creating a slow wave-like movement.
+All the electrical infrastructure and lights of the park are integrated into the pergola structures as well as art lighting.
+Lighting matrixes with led lights are attached to the horizontal steel meshes.
+The art lighting follows the movement of the local wind, and it moves calmly from one pergola to another creating a slow wave-like movement.

 Bryga represents future design solutions where all areas of the city are considered valuable and design process is multidisciplinary.
 The park adds an ecological and visual value to the surroundings that otherwise would be considered very technical and even hostile.
-Next to the high-rise buildings the park provides a human scale and the natural shapes of the park softens the hard environment.
+Next to the high-rise buildings the park provides a human scale and the natural shapes of the park soften the hard environment.
 Bryga enriches the local environment and provides a place for urban culture to grow.
 It combines architecture, landscape architecture, lighting design, art and ecological solutions.

 Role of the entrant in the project: Landscape Architectural Designer in charge, grade A

 Architect in charge of the shopping centre and the towers: Architecture office Helin & Co Ltd.